zeshuaro/off-campus/README.md

 #### (Optional) Insert User Data

 We also have a script to insert some dummy user data and included a set of user profile pictures under `scripts/images/`.
-You can create more users by including more images under that folder.
+You can create more users by adding more pictures under that folder.

 __Note that__ this script runs a machine learning model to classify the gender of the profile pictures.
 It requires some extra packages and to download the model (~500 MB) in order to prcess the pictures.